 Sis: “Home” (has the nerve to look at me like ‘Duh’)

 Sis: “What you mean?”

 Sis: “Oh Shit!” *drive around again and back to the window”

 Me: “F YOU MEAN ‘OH SHIT’”

 Sis: *hysterically laughing*

 Now, you might think she was Joking around, but she was dead serious.
 She honestly thought we had already picked up the food and was about to drive home and leave my $11.62 behind.

 Thinking back on it, it was pretty funny.
-But I was seething the entire way home while she was laughing at her own stupidity.
+But I was seething the entire way home while she was laughing.
 If I didn’t know any better, I’d think she was high, and while the temptation to throw her out of the vehicle and beat her with my milkshake in the streets of Austell, Georgia was very strong, I had to remind myself that A) she was my sister, B) I needed her to drive home, and most importantly….I really wanted that Milkshake.